Rampage (2018 film): Box office

 Rampage grossed $101 million in the United States and Canada and $327 million in other territories for a worldwide total of $428 million against a production budget of $120 million plus another $140 million for the marketing budget.
 Deadline Hollywood reported that the film was likely to break even two years after its release after accounting for all revenue streams.

-In the United States and Canada, Rampage was released alongside the openings of Truth or Dare and Sgt.
+In the United States and Canada, Rampage was released alongside Truth or Dare and Sgt.
 Stubby: An American Hero, as well as the wide expansion of Isle of Dogs, and was projected to gross $35–40 million from 3,950 theaters in its opening weekend.
 The film made $11.5 million on its first day (including $2.4 million from Thursday night previews), $13.9 million on Saturday, and a total of $35.7 million over the weekend, finishing first at the box office.
 Like many films starring Johnson, the audience demographics were diverse, with 43% being Caucasian, 21% Hispanic, 19% African American, and 14% Asian.
 The film dropped 41% in its second weekend to $21 million, finishing second behind A Quiet Place, which was in its third week.
 In its third weekend, the film fell 64% to $7.1 million, finishing fourth.
 It fell 35% in its fourth weekend, grossing $4.6 million and finishing fifth.
 In its fifth weekend, it fell just 27% and grossed $3.3 million and finished seventh.